Nooshu/NestJS-Frontend/docs/KEYFEATURES.md

 - **Mocking Support**: Built-in tools for mocking Java API responses during development
 - **Error Handling**: Consistent error handling patterns between Java and TypeScript
 - **Logging Integration**: Winston logging can be configured to match Java logging patterns
-- **Frontend Tooling**: Modern frontend development tools and optimization
+- **Frontend Tooling**: Modern frontend development tools and optimisation

 ## Use Cases
 This framework is particularly well-suited for: